giantswarm/docs/src/content/getting-started/cloud-provider-accounts/cluster-api/azure/index.md

 There are two main groups of requirements to be met before going over next steps:

 1. Azure subscription must be chosen from existing ones or created if needed in customer Azure account.
-For security reasons in terms of any sensitive data stored within customer accounts, we advise to use subscription only designated for Giant Swarm Azure resources management
+For security reasons in terms of any sensitive data stored within customer accounts, we advise to use a subscription only designated for Giant Swarm Azure resources management.

 2. An individual has to have following permissions and tools working within the designated Azure subscription: